Operation Thunderbolt (1951): Advance to the Han River (5-11 February)

 Snow showers through the morning of the 10th again cancelled most of I Corps’ air support, but again with no ill effect.
 A total absence of resistance except for more antitank mines allowed the 25th Division to seize the Inchon-Yongdungp’o road an hour ahead of schedule.
 Under clearing skies, Task Force Allen moved into the Kimpo peninsula in two columns promptly at noon.
 The column on the east aimed first for Kimpo Airfield due north, then for the road leading northwest along the lower bank of the Han.
 The column on the west pushed up the center of the peninsula.
 The east force occupied the airfield without a contest in midafternoon, and by nightfall both columns were well up the peninsula, 8 mi above the Inchon-Yongdungp’o road.
-One machine gun position, a short fire fight with the tail of an enemy column withdrawing across the frozen Han, twelve stragglers captured, and a little long range fire were the only evidence of the KPA I Corps.
+One machine gun position, a short fire fight with the tail of an enemy column withdrawing across the frozen Han, 12 stragglers captured, and a little long range fire were the only evidence of the KPA I Corps.

 Behind Task Force Allen the 24th, 35th and attached ROK 15th Regiments of the 25th Division moved to the Han between Kimpo Airfield and the edge of Yongdungp’o.
 In the only brush with enemy forces, an ROK patrol that moved across the ice into the lower edge of Seoul was chased back by small arms fire.
 On the Corps' right, the 15th and 7th Infantry Regiments of the 3rd Division joined Task Force Meyer at the Han, moving onto the high ground between Yongdungp’o and Route 55.
 The only contact was an exchange of fire with enemy forces in position on the north bank of the river.

 On the opposite Corps' flank, the 25th Division's reconnaissance company and the Eighth Army Ranger company had moved westward onto the cape holding Inchon in company with Task Force Allen’s noontime advance above the Inchon-Yongdungp’o road.
 Neither the Rangers, moving along the southern shore of the cape, nor the reconnaissance troops, heading directly for Inchon, met resistance.
-The reconnaissance company entered the city at 17:00, almost simultaneously with eighty ROK Marines sent ashore in three small powerboats by Task Force 95.
+The reconnaissance company entered the city at 17:00, almost simultaneously with 80 ROK Marines sent ashore in three small powerboats by Task Force 95.
 As suspected, the KPA garrison was gone.
 The Rangers found a small spot of resistance on the 11th on a ridge 1 mi south of Inchon.
 The Rangers and some of the reconnaissance troops eliminated it early in the afternoon.
 Task Force Allen meanwhile resumed clearing the Kimpo peninsula on the morning of the 11th, its troops in the van reaching the tip before noon.
-Immediately after General Allen reported the peninsula clear, General Milburn dissolved the task force and returned its components to their parent units now consolidating along the Han.
+Immediately after Allen reported the peninsula clear, Milburn dissolved the task force and returned its components to their parent units now consolidating along the Han.